DIASPlanetary/Saturn_LFEs/workflow.md

 3) need to know where spacecraft is for each time of LFEs and radio data -> use SPICE Spice has time (1min step), coords (xyz KSM).

 input: 2004001_2017258_catalogue.csv
-process: findDetectionPositions.py
-output: lfe_detections_unet.csv

-input: ?
-process: ?
+process: get_ephemeris.py
-output: ephemeris file
+output: lfe_detections_unet.csv, ephemeris file

 4) Polygons joining

 input: lfe_detections_unet.csv
-process: LFE_joiner in LFE_statistics.py
+process: join_lfes
 output: LFEs_joined.csv

 5) PPO phases file with phase information to be added to the csv